acreskeyMoz/browsertime_scripts/README.md

         variants = [('fenix', 'fenix.sh', 'org.mozilla.fenix', fenix_nightly_location, ''),
                     ('fenix_h3', 'fenix.sh', 'org.mozilla.fenix', fenix_nightly_location, ' --firefox.preference network.http.http3.enabled:true' )]
+        This will include specifying paths the binaries you which to test.

 • Configure the sites you'd like tested in `sites.txt` or create a new sites text file and specify `--sites my_sites.txt`